Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Inverse Navier-Stokes problem

 The modeled velocity field is required to satisfy the steady incompressible Navier–Stokes equations in the domain $\Omega$.
 Specifically, the velocity $\boldsymbol{u}$ associated with a pressure $p$ satisfies the system

 for a domain $\Omega \subset D$, where $\nu$ denotes the kinematic viscosity and $\boldsymbol{n}$ is the outward normal vector on the boundary.
-With this forward model \eqref{eq:ns}, we could define a solution operator $\mathcal{U}_\Omega$ that maps the inlet condition $\boldsymbol{g}$ and the flow domain $\Omega$ to the corresponding velocity field $\boldsymbol{u}$, that is, $\mathcal{U}_\Omega: (\boldsymbol{g}, \Omega) \mapsto \boldsymbol{u}$ \cite{kontogiannis2024bayesian,quarteroni2004mathematical}.
+With this forward model \eqref{eq:ns}, we could define a solution operator $\mathcal{U}_\Omega$ that maps the inlet condition $\boldsymbol{g}$ and the flow domain $\Omega$ to the corresponding velocity field $\boldsymbol{u}$, that is, $\mathcal{U}_\Omega: (\boldsymbol{g}, \Omega) \mapsto \boldsymbol{u}$ \cite{quarteroni2004mathematical}.

 With these settings, we pose the inverse reconstruction problem as a PDE-constrained optimization problem.
-Specifically, our objective is to recover the domain $\Omega$ and the inlet velocity $\boldsymbol{g}$ by minimizing the discrepancy functional subject to the Navier–Stokes equations, that is, we solve
+Specifically, our objective is to recover the domain $\Omega$ and the inlet boundary condition $\boldsymbol{g}$ by minimizing the discrepancy functional subject to the Navier–Stokes equations, that is, we solve

 However, optimizing the flow domain $\Omega$ is not straightforward and a specific representation is required.
 Previous works have employed level-set methods \cite{kontogiannis2022joint} and phase-field approaches \cite{aguayo2021distributed}.
 In our approach, we model the domain using a quasi-conformal mapping, allowing for both topological control of the evolving process and seamless integration into a network-based optimization framework.